GUY-LATEAM/my_teams/RFC-ARC-GUY.md

     3xx (Redirection): Additional action needs to be taken to complete the request.
     4xx (Client Error): The request contains bad syntax or cannot be fulfilled by the server.
     5xx (Server Error): The server failed to fulfill an apparently valid request.
+    6xx (Data Transfer): The server will send inside the message the data asked by the client.

 Here are the response codes for ARC-GUY protocol: